oussema-dev/video_annotation/paper.md

 The manual annotation and labelling of specific moments (events) within a video file is a crucial step in several data processing pipelines, including the creation of machine learning training datasets.
-The software presented herein [@software] is developed using the Python programming language (v3.11) and generates comma separated files containing event names and timing (frame number and absolute time) from MP4 video files.
+The software presented herein is developed using the Python programming language (v3.11) and generates comma separated files containing event names and timing (frame number and absolute time) from MP4 video files.
 Whether used in academic research or other multimedia-related fields, this tool allows